| name | agent-system |

 Do not create a second desktop-specific agent implementation under

 desktop/src/**.
-Desktop supervises and adapts AgentHost; it does not own the
+Desktop supervises and adapts the composed daemon; it does

 Ownership Rules

-Core tests belong in @grida/agent first.
-If a bug is in files, workspaces,
+Core tests belong in the owning package first.
+Perimeter, files, workspaces,

 Desktop tests should prove Electron imports, starts, and wires the core.
 They